metallb/metallb/README.md

 # Reporting security issues

 You can report security issues in the github issue tracker.
-If you prefer private disclosure, please email dave@natulte.net and we'll figure out a remediation timeline.
+If you prefer private disclosure, please email to one of the maintainers:

+- fpaoline@redhat.com
+- rbryant@redhat.com
+- rodrigo@kinvolk.com
+- jliebermann@microsoft.com

 We aim for initial response to vulnerability reports within 48 hours.
 The timeline for fixes depends on the complexity of the issue.